 Various factors play into how much money you should spend on your first motorcycle, the upfront costs, and the long-term costs.
-Here is a financial breakdown of motorcycle ownership.
+It’s important that you weigh up the pros and cons and review a financial breakdown of motorcycle ownership.

 The biggest up-front cost is your motorcycle.
-As a beginner, it’s expected you will spend between $5 – $10,000 on your first bike.
+As a beginner, it’s expected you will spend between $5,000 – $10,000 on your first bike .
 Look for a model with a less than 600cc engine size, an anti-lock braking system (ABS), and comfortable ergonomic design.

 #3 — Should I get motorcycle insurance?

-Motorcycle insurance is compulsory by law in Australia and requires a valid license for purchase.
-Just like any motor vehicle, it’s important you’re covered in the case of an accident, where damage and injury are likely.
-Choosing a policy that fits your needs will ensure you are best protected should something go wrong
+Motorcycle insurance is compulsory by law in Australia and requires a valid motorcycle license for purchase.
+Just like any motor vehicle, it’s important you’re covered in case of an accident, where possible damage or injury could occur.
+Choosing a policy that fits your needs will ensure you are best protected should something go wrong.

 Interested in learning more about motorcycle insurance?
 Get pricing information and a quote.